-- Developed repeatable coaching across a team of 10 regional managers and 75 front-line sellers
+- Co-developed value driven sales playbook and shared coaching approach across a team of 10 regional managers and 75 front-line sellers

-- Accelerated adoption of a “trust advisor” sales approach across the entire Government Solutions team through consistent in-deal coaching around a shared sales playbook
+- Accelerated adoption of a “trust advisor” sales approach across the entire Government Solutions team through consistent skills coaching

 Lexmark Government Solutions (LGS) has a unique set of Managed Print and Managed Content Services that help its government customers reduce print costs and increase visibility on document output and information life-cycle management.
 LGS had more than 1,500 government organizations customers and historically focused on printers and copier sales.
 The acquisition in 2016 of several enterprise software providers forced this traditionally product focused sales team to shift consultative selling.
 The LGS sales team was already working on building a Trusted Advisor selling model based on Six Pillars of Customer Engagement, but had struggled to get a consistent approach to deploying the sales model across the front-line sales team of seventy-five (75).
 The ten (10) district managers leading this team often found themselves jumping into the role of senior seller trying to manage and progress deals rather than coaching up the team on how to be more effective at solution selling.